BradyRyun/StockChecker/README.md

 **Lowest performers** (less than average return): <br />
 **Distribution Average** (Diversification target): <br />
 **Stocks to Purchase:** (If lower than distribution average and is a high performer) <br />

+**Goals for the Project**
+-Send email notifications
+-Create GUI
+-Host on a Heroku web server and run task at the beginning of the trading day and at the end.
+-Write information to CSV file